 Making a positive attribution (optimism) about succeeding now and in the future

-Persevering toward goals and, when necessary, redirecting paths to goals (hope) in order to succeed
+Persevering toward goals and, when necessary, redirecting paths to goals (hope) to succeed

 When beset by problems and adversity, sustaining and bouncing back and even beyond (resiliency) to attain success.

 PsyCap is composed of four constructs: hope, efficacy, resilience, and optimism - which together spell out the acronym HERO.
 As a result, it has been deemed as representing the ‘hero’ within individuals.